 The Lab of the Future is now

 Today, the world is driven by automation.
 From production lines, to mining, from the YouTube algorithm to resource planning, AI increasingly dominates how we work.
-But when implementing automation at scale, before asking “how” it’s important to first ask “why”: what is actually the goal of pushing toward greater levels of automation?
+But, when implementing automation at scale, before asking “how”, it’s first important to ask “why”: what is actually the goal of pushing toward greater levels of automation?

-By definition, automation will prioritize the replacement of manual processes with actions that can be delegated to machines because the work is either too complex or time-consuming for humans to deliver reliably; often, it is pursued in the name of “efficiency”.
+By definition, lab automation will prioritize the replacement of manual processes with actions that can be delegated to machines because the work is either too complex or time-consuming for humans to deliver reliably; often, it is pursued in the name of “efficiency”.

 When it comes to resource scheduling (especially in large labs), it is clear that there are tasks for which computers are ideally suited.
 Sorting through large amounts of data to find the best fit between workload, availability and skills genuinely is more efficient when undertaken by a machine compared to a human (yes, even when equipped with a highly detailed Excel workbook!).
 But the temptation is to ask, “how can we get rid of all the manual planning and scheduling work and just let the computer do the work for us instead?”